 Let’s look at the causes of bloat in dogs, the symptoms, and how veterinarians treat bloat in dogs.

 Bloat is a condition when a dog’s stomach gets over distended (swollen) with food and/or gas.
 The normal functions that typically allow food or gas to be dispelled, such as burping or normal digestion, is disrupted due to increased pressure in the stomach.

 The condition becomes particularly dangerous when a dog’s stomach turns on itself, which is known as gastric dilatation volvulus (GDV).
 GDV is the life-threatening form of bloat in dogs that requires immediate, emergency treatment.

-Only about 25 in 1,000 dogs experience bloat, but even in dogs that seek treatment, the mortality rate remains around 15% based on statics reported by the American College of veterinary surgeons.
+Only about 25 in 1,000 dogs experience bloat, but even in dogs that seek treatment, the mortality rate remains around 15 percent based on statistics reported by the American College of Veterinary Surgeons.

 Causes of Bloat in Dogs

 Veterinarians and researchers have not been able to determine the exact cause of bloat and GDV in dogs, but there are certain things that can increase a dog’s risk of developing bloat.

 Several studies have been conducted to pin down risk factors for bloat.
 One study found that dogs fed large volumes of food once per day were more at risk, and another study found that the risk of GDV in general increases with age.

 Of note, a dog’s body shape and breed are both well-researched factors contributing to bloat.
 Typically, large-breed dogs are more at risk.
 However, some small dogs with deep chests, such as Dachshunds, may have a higher chance of suffering from this dangerous condition than other small-breed dogs.

 What breeds are more at risk for GDV (bloat)?